 Nationally competitive scholarships require an endorsement by the University and are awarded through a national search.
 These include the Fulbright, Goldwater, Udall, Rhodes, Marshall, Mitchell, and Truman scholarships.
 At UD scholarships are administered through different offices.
-The Institute for Global Studies administers the Fulbright scholarships.
-The Office of Service Learning administers the Goldwater and Udall scholarships, and the Honors Program administers the Rhodes, Marshall, Mitchell, and Truman scholarships.
+The Office for Undergraduate Research administers the Goldwater and Udall scholarships, and the Honors College administers the Fulbright, Rhodes, Marshall, Mitchell, and Truman scholarships.

 How do these scholarships help pay for college?

 Many national scholarships fund graduate school.
 However, the Goldwater and Udall are undergraduate scholarships.

 How do I apply?
 Must I be nominated and, if so, by whom?

 The Fulbright, Goldwater, Udall, Rhodes, Marshall, Mitchell, and Truman scholarships require UD’s endorsement before you can compete nationally.
 Eligible students are invited to submit a UD application.
 The Honors College website posts and advertises deadlines for UD applications for nomination.
 The campus competition takes place 6-9 months before the national competition, with the UD applications modeled on the national applications.
 A faculty panel selects candidates, and conducts finalist interviews.
 Students are selected based on the faculty committee’s assessment that the candidate is a good fit for the scholarship and will be a viable candidate at the national level.

 Many national scholarships do not require institutional endorsement, including the Boren and Gates Cambridge scholarships.
 Students may apply directly for these awards through an online application.
 Because scholarships vary widely, students should carefully review the requirements and seek assistance from a faculty mentor before applying.